ckb-next/ckb-next/README.md

 - `get :hello` simply prints `hello` to the notification nodes.
 This may be useful to determine whether or not the daemon is responding.
 It can only be issued to `ckb0` with no `device` command; in any other circumstance, it will be ignored.
 - `get :fps` gets the current frame rate.
 Returns `fps <rate>`.
 Like `:hello`, this will be ignored if it is issued to an actual keyboard.
 - `get :layout` gets the current keyboard layout.
 Returns `layout <country>`.
 This may be issued to `ckb0` to get the default layout or to any keyboard to get the keyboard's layout.
+- `get :mode` returns the current mode in the form of a `switch` command.
+(Note: Do not use this in a line containing a `mode` command or it will return the mode that you selected, rather than the keyboard's current mode).
+- `get :rgb` returns an `rgb` command equivalent to the current RGB state of the current mode.
+To see the RGB settings for another mode, use `mode <n> get :rgb`.
+Keep in mind that the keyboard hardware has a very limited color precision, so a command like `rgb 123456 get :rgb` may not output `rgb 123456`.
+The only guarantee is that it will output the RGB color as seen by the keyboard.
+- `get :hwrgb` does the same thing, but retrieves the colors currently stored in the hardware profile (**Note:** This may not be accurate after loading from the hardware.
+See Caveats section).
+The output is the same except that it says `hwrgb` instead of `rgb`.

 Security
 --------